 The company was gracious in its reply and said that it “truly appreciated the honest response”.

 If you are going to take on a new speaking opportunity, you need to be 100% committed to it.
 Anything less is not fair for the client or the audience.
-Your audience’s time is extremely valuable, so if you are not 100% behind the speaking opportunity (and assuming that you are not desperate for the paycheque) let someone else take it.
+Your audience’s time is extremely valuable.
+If you are not 100% behind the speaking opportunity (and don’t need the money) let someone else take it.

-The life of an entrepreneur is an uncertain one because you can never be sure when your next paid opportunity will come along.
+The life of an entrepreneur is uncertain because you never know when your next paid opportunity will come along.
 Turning down a big client has risks.
 But regardless of what comes next, I’m breathing easy.